aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 This makes it possible to publish the module for the given account (in this case our wallet account, `0x5af503b5c379bd69f46184304975e1ef1fa57f422dd193cdad67dc139d532481`).

-Assuming that your account has enough funds to execute the transaction, you can now publish the `HelloBlockchain` module in your account.
+Assuming that your account has enough funds to execute the transaction, you can now publish the `hello_blockchain` module in your account.
 If you refresh the app, you will see that the account sequence number has increased from 0 to 1.

 You can also verify that the module was published by going to the [Aptos Explorer](https://explorer.aptoslabs.com/) and looking up your account.
 If you scroll down to the Account Modules section, you should see something like the following: